 Server Infrastructure Problems

-The core issue with Necro IPTV isn’t pricing or customer service – it’s their server infrastructure.
+At the end of the day, the biggest issue with Necro IPTV isn’t pricing or customer service – it’s their server infrastructure.
 The service simply can’t handle normal user loads without significant performance degradation.

 Device Compatibility Issues